MicrosoftDocs/azure-devops-docs/docs/work/productivity/productivity-tips.md

 1. Use the quick add panel from the backlog pages to add user stories, requirements, or other backlog items.
 2. Use the Kanban board to quickly add and update the status of items.
 Also, you support traceability by adding inline items, such as tasks and test cases, which are automatically linked as child items to the parent work items.
 3. Requires that you have installed a compatible version of Office Excel or Project (Office 2010 or later) and [Visual Studio (2010 or later)](https://www.visualstudio.com/downloads/download-visual-studio-vs) or the [Team Foundation Server Standalone Office Integration 2015 (free)](https://www.visualstudio.com/downloads/#team-foundation-server-office-integration-2015-update-3-1).
-4. Adhoc work item searches requires you to install the [Work item search extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-workitem-search) which is in preview and currently supported for Team Services.
+4. Adhoc work item searches requires you to install the [Work item search extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-workitem-search) which is in preview and currently supported for VSTS.
 4. Code search requires you to install the [Code search Marketplace extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-code-search).